 - Greater acceptance.
 More people have had plastic surgery than ever before.
 Just last year, Americans went under the knife for 1.8 million cosmetic procedures.
 Knowing friends, families, and colleagues with positive plastic surgery experiences encourages others to do the same.
 Decades ago, vaccines were similarly taboo.
 After their widespread production and implementation in the 1940s, it is now completely normal to be vaccinated.

 - It is more and more affordable.
 Years ago, only the very well-to-do could afford cosmetic procedures to change or improve their appearance.
 Now it’s possible for stay-at-home moms or dual-income households to afford as well.
 Following a mastectomy, most health insurance providers cover breast reconstruction surgery for their clients.
+It is also much easier to find a reputable plastic surgeon closer to home nowadays too.
+For example, if you live in Boulder Valley, an online search can help you to locate a surgeon in your county.

 - A boost in self-confidence.
 Thanks to social media and image sharing platforms, picture taking and sharing is now the norm–not a tedious chore confined to holidays and family get-togethers.
 Most patients seek a cosmetic procedure to improve their confidence.
 Doing so can also improve his or her mental health as it alleviates worries and frees patients up to focus on other, more joyful things (i.e., not those few extra pounds or their especially large nose).